bjaegerthomas/tech-interview-prep/udemy computer science algorithms/sorting/quickSort/README.md

 ## Possible Logic
 This is a bit more complicated and so I am merely watching his explanation of it and and the code break down rather than attempt it on my own before seeing the final solution.

+*UPDATE* I tried working on the solution for the helper function "pivot" but the starter code for the exercise included a comparotor variable which he doesn't actually use in his given solution.

 ## Given Solution

 ## Thoughts after Solution